michael8rown/ansible/README.md

 * set that user's password
 * add that user to sudo

-Once this step is complete, you must `reboot`.

 ### Step 4: Post-installation tasks

-Once you log in, `cd` into the `archinstall` directory and run `4_post_install.sh`, which is an Ansible playbook that configures all the things the way I like them: GNOME extensions, WhiteSur icons, and setting all my desktop preferences.
+Finally, run `4_post_install.sh`, which is an Ansible playbook that configures all the things the way I like them: GNOME extensions, WhiteSur icons, and setting all my desktop preferences.

 ### Step 5: Reboot

-The last step is to `reboot` again, after which your environment should be set up exactly as defined in the scripts.
+The last step is to `reboot`, after which your environment should be set up exactly as defined in the scripts.
 Enjoy!

 ### TODO